 Make sure you write the description and the title while having the user in mind.
 Also, focus on using the right keywords for your app, but don’t overdo it.
-If your app comes across as spam or promotional, you can risk getting suspended on Play Store.
+If your app comes across as spammy or promotional, you can risk getting suspended from the Play Store.

 Graphic assets: Icon, Images

 To convince users and to showcase your app’s features and functionalities, it is highly recommended to add graphics assets.

 Some of them are mandatory, such as icons and screenshots of the app.
 Make sure your graphics are relevant to the app, since they will be shown on your store across all tracks.

 To find out more about the sizes of each image, check out this Play Console Q&A.

 Enter the email address or other contact details so that customers can contact you regarding the app.
 Aside from email, you can add multiple channels, such as website and phone number, but the first is mandatory.